 Campus Ministry: Lincoln

 The University Lutheran Chapel is located close to the city campus of the University of Nebraska, Lincoln.
-The Chapel is served by Pastor Bill Steinbauer and Mark Meyer, and ministers to traditional and international students of the University and surrounding colleges.
+The Chapel ministers to traditional and international students of the University and surrounding colleges.
+Fellowship at The Chapel helps college students experience the love of Jesus and live out that hope on campus.

 Campus Ministry: Omaha